chroma-core/chroma/docs/cip/CIP-01022024_SSL_Verify_Client_Config.md

 > **IMPORTANT:** It should be noted that we do not recommend or encourage the use of self-signed certificates in
 > production environments.

+We also provide a sample notebook that to help the reader run a local Chroma server with a self-signed certificate and configure the client to trust the certificate.
+The notebook can be found in [assets/CIP-01022024-test_self_signed.ipynb](./assets/CIP-01022024-test_self_signed.ipynb).

 ## Public Interfaces

 New settings variable `chroma_server_ssl_verify` accepting either a boolean or a path to a certificate file.
 If the